 - In Mayfield v.
 State, 758 S.W.2d at 373, the court found that using elbows and shoulder to shove the arresting officer out of moving car was sufficient;

 - In Burke v.
 State, 692 S.W.2d 570, 571 (Tex.App.-Houston [14th Dist.]
 1985, no pet.), the court found that striking an officer’s arm away was sufficient.

 The Texas Court of Criminal Appeals in Dobbs v.
 State, concluded that “the statutory language plainly requires a use of force directed “against” the officer himself, not against his broader goal of effectuating an arrest.
 More information regarding resisting arrest can be found in Penal Code Section 38.03.

-You can be charged with Resisting Arrest even if the arrest itself was unlawful.
-(You cannot be charged with Evading Arrest if the arrest itself was unlawful.)
+You can be charged with resisting arrest even if the arrest itself was unlawful.
+(Conversely, you cannot be charged with Evading Arrest if the arrest itself was unlawful.)
 That being said, there are situations where the use of force to resist an arrest may be justified.

 Most offenses have a mental state requirement, but very few only allow for an allegation of “intentionally.”
-In other words, the State must be able to prove that the accused’s conscious objective or desire was to use force to prevent or obstruct arrest, search, or transport?
+Resisting arrest is one of those offenses.
+In other words, the State must be able to prove that the accused acted “intentionally,” meaning the conscious objective or desire was to use force to prevent or obstruct arrest, search, or transport.

-Our attorneys defend charges for resisting arrest in Fort Worth.
-To learn more and to discuss the specifics of your case, call us today.
+If you or a loved one is facing a charge of resisting arrest, it’s important to contact an experienced defense attorney as soon as possible.
+Our attorneys aggressively defend charges for resisting arrest in Fort Worth.
+To learn more and to discuss the specifics of your case, call us today for a free consultation.